 These regulations govern the return of aid disbursed for a student who completely withdraws from a term or payment period.
 During the first 60 percent of the period/semester, a student "earns" aid in direct proportion to the length of time he or she remains enrolled.
-The percentage of time that the student remained enrolled determines the percentage of disbursable aid for that period that the student earns all aid for the period.
+The percentage of time that the student remained enrolled determines the percentage of disbursable aid for that period that the student earns all aid for the percent point earns all aid for the period.